wp-plugins/parsi-font/readme.txt

 == Frequently Asked Questions ==

 = Q. How to use this plugin? =
-A. To use this plugin you should only install plugin and select your custom fonts in settings page.
+A. To use this plugin you should only install plugin, select your custom font in settings page, save changes and refresh page.

 == Screenshots ==

-1. Settings Page with Parsi fonts.
+1. Settings Page with B Homa and Comic Sans MS fonts.
 == Changelog ==

 = 1.0 =